 That information should be communicated as soon as possible to case management staff, Whipple adds, so an appropriate treatment and education plan can be put in place.
 What occurs more often than not in today's health care environment, he says, is that patients — including the chronically ill — go through the care process under whatever designation they came in, whether it is correct or not.

 "Often what happens is the patient comes in, especially if he or she is a frequent flyer, sits in front of the registration person, and [the registrar] says, 'Any changes since the last time?'
 The patient says no, and [the employee] just automatically fills that in."

-Physicians in the emergency department (ED) don't necessarily know anything about medical necessity, he points out, and residents in training at large teaching hospitals often want to admit a patient simply because many tests have been ordered on the person.
+Physicians in the emergency department (ED) don't necessarily know anything about medical necessity, he points out, and residents in training at large teaching hospitals often want to admit a patient simply because many tests have been ordered on that person.

 Adding clinical expertise to every part of the revenue cycle is one way to ensure that only patients who belong in the hospital are admitted, and that those who do need to be admitted receive the proper care, Whipple says.
-Someone in patient access, he adds, such as a preadmission coordinator, "needs to able to step in and say, 'This person doesn't meet medical necessity.'"
+Someone in patient access, he adds, such as a preadmission coordinator, "needs to able to step in and say, 'This person doesn't meet medical necessity.'

-"If there is a strong person on the front end, reviewing every patient who goes to a bed, things are likely to be OK on the back end," he adds, but ideally there is also a clinical component in the billing area.
+"If there is a strong person on the front end, reviewing every patient who goes to a bed, things are likely to be OK on the back end," he adds, but ideally there also is a clinical component in the billing area.